-The Clean Coalition webinar “Introduction to the North Bay Community Resilience Initiative” will take place on April 4, 2019 at 11am – 12pm PT.
+The Clean Coalition webinar “Introduction to the North Bay Community Resilience Initiative” took place on April 4, 2019.

 The North Bay Community Resilience Initiative focuses on helping the victims of the North Bay fires of 2017 and 2018 rebuild with resilience, in the wake of some of the most destructive and deadly fire seasons in California’s history.
 The Initiative also promotes community resilience through action at the city, county, and local government level.

-The Clean Coalition will present an overview of the Initiative’s goals:
+The Clean Coalition presented an overview of the Initiative’s goals: